davesnx/styled-ppx/documents/atomic-css-ordering.md

   `packages/generate/css_bucket.ml`, on by default (`--sort source` is the one-release escape hatch).
 Within-bucket order is first-occurrence.
   Tests: `packages/generate/test/bucket-*.t`.
-- Phase 2 (property-keyed merge, label removal, hash tiebreak, sealed carrier) is design-complete but not implemented; groundwork landed (see "Phase 2 direction").
+- Phase 2 (property-keyed merge, label removal, hash tiebreak) is design-complete but not implemented. **All prerequisites landed**: the carrier is a 3-tuple behind an abstract interface (`CSS.mli` in both runtimes), every consumer — generated code, the vendored `styles=` expansion, the server-reason-react pin, runtime tests — goes through accessors, and the representation can now change without any API break.
+  Preliminary size measurement for the structured-keys carrier (option B) on `demo/melange`: +14 bytes/atom raw, **+0.18% gzipped** — supports choosing B, pending confirmation on a larger app.
 - Evidence gathered from `demo/melange` (bindings `queryOrder`, `queryOrderReversed`, `linkFirst`, `nthFirst` in `demo/melange/lib/native/shared/Main.re`).